Moe Franklin: Biography

 He was born in Chicago, Illinois, and was Jewish.
 He attended Schurz High School in Chicago, and the University of Illinois at Urbana-Champaign in Champaign, Illinois.

 In the minor leagues, in 1938 he led the Mountain State League in batting (.439), triples (13; tied), home runs (26), and slugging percentage (.790).
 Franklin made his Major League debut on August 12, 1941 and played briefly for the rest of the season, before playing 48 games in 1942.
 He did not play after that, and finished his short career with 43 hits, 2 home runs, 16 RBIs and a .262 batting average.

+During World War II, he served in the United States Navy, returning to civilian life in 1945.

+After not being called up by the Tigers, Franklin became one of the so-called "jumpers" who signed with the Alijadores de Tampico in the Mexican League in 1946.
+He played two seasons with Tampico.
+In 1946, he batted .300 in 85 games; in 1947, he batted .213 in 46 games.

+After Commissioner of Baseball Happy Chandler revoked the suspension for the jumpers in 1949, Franklin played several seasons in the Pacific Coast League, under the Brooklyn Dodgers and Chicago Cubs organizations.